 principle of equivalence requires that the inertial acceleration a applied to the Sun be equal to the

 gravitational acceleration g where the photon is located.
 Since

 acceleration a (Sun) given to the Sun

 consider that the origin of the coordinates (figure 3) of the

-force on the Sun decreases as a function of
+central location, the force on the Sun decreases as a function of

 from equation 7 into equation 6 gives:

-distance r from the Sun and the angle q
+the variable distance r from the Sun and the angle q of the force.
+Using Newtonís law, we know

-t=0, the relative location of the photon, as a function of time
+location of the photon, as a function of time is:

 calculate the angle q as a function of